ghutty/GettingandCleaningDataProject/README.md

 ### Assumptions

 * Ignored raw data in __"/Inertial Signals"__ as data files available in __"/test"__ and __"/train"__ folders produce an acceptable result.
-Result 10299 obs, 563 vars
+Total 68 Variables including __Subject__ and __Activity__.
+Result 10299 obs. of 563 variables
 * The features required are mean() and std() which will result in 66 Variables.
 Total 68 Variables including __Subject__ and __Activity__.
-Result 10299 obs, 68 vars
+Result 10299 obs. of 68 variables
 * _"Uses descriptive activity names to name the activities in the data set"_, rename column names for the features
 * _"Appropriately labels the data set with descriptive activity names."_, replace activity code to activity names as data values
 * Create tidy dataset with the average of each variable for each activity (6) and each subject (30).
-Result 30 Subjects x 6 activities = 180 obs, 68 vars
+Result 30 Subjects x 6 activities = 180 obs. of 68 variables

 ### Requirements

-a.
-Download "getdata-projectfiles-UCI HAR Dataset.zip" from the link above.
+* Download "getdata-projectfiles-UCI HAR Dataset.zip" from the link above.
-b.
-Unzip "getdata-projectfiles-UCI HAR Dataset.zip"
+* Unzip "getdata-projectfiles-UCI HAR Dataset.zip"
-c.
-Place "run_analysis.R" R script in "UCI HAR Dataset" folder where "test" and "train" folders reside.
+* Place "run_analysis.R" R script in "UCI HAR Dataset" folder where "test" and "train" folders reside.

 ### run_analysis.R

-1. Merges the training and the test sets to create one data set.
+Merges the training and the test sets to create one data set.

 * Used ```read.table()``` and ```cbind()``` to create __test__ and __train__ data frames.